 - You receive the text message on your phone, or another messaging system.
 It warns you there is an urgent issue with one of your accounts and asks you to verify information to resolve it.

-- You respond, often by clicking on a link or calling a phone number provided, in an effort to clear up the error
+- You respond, often by clicking on a link, calling a phone number provided, or handing over credentials in an effort to clear up the error.

-- You’re then directed to a phony website or call center that seems legititmate.
+- You may then be directed to a phony website or call center that seems legitimate.

 - You may be prompted to provide sensitive information or download some type of malware.